 Memories can be made in the Appalachian and Great Smoky Mountains in East Tennessee.
 Kids and adults find the Birthplace of Country Music Museum as the story of the 1927 Bristol Sessions recordings are told.
 The museum explores the way sound technology shaped their successes and how they were the foundation for the rich musical heritage that can be traced in today’s music.
 Interactive displays, exhibits, images and artifacts help bring the historic event to life.
 Hands-on learning is fun at the Hands On!
-Regional Museum in Johnson City.
-Here, kids learn about a variety of topics including physics, space, light, sound and even The Tesla Experience – an exhibit that honors inventor Nikola Tesla through a 200,000 volt bi-polar musical Tesla Coil, the only one of its kind in the U.S. In Pigeon Forge, experience attractions like the Titanic Museum Pigeon Forge that tells the story of the crew and passengers aboard the Titanic, WonderWorks where exhibits on science are featured in an interactive and fun way.
+Regional Museum in Gray.
+Here, kids can learn in a brand new all-ages science center through fun, interactive programs and exhibits, including a musical Tesla coil, giant building blocks and a maker studio where guests can engineer a rocket, create a masterpiece and uncover something new.
+In Pigeon Forge, experience attractions like the Titanic Museum Pigeon Forge that tells the story of the crew and passengers aboard the Titanic, WonderWorks where exhibits on science are featured in an interactive and fun way.
 Gatlinburg has the newly-opened Guinness World Records Adventure that highlights some of the famous world records in 20 interactive exhibits, games and challenges.

 In Nashville, explore space, nature and the human body at Adventure Science Center.
+Kids can explore, play and discover Tennessee’s history and culture in a hands-on way at the Tennessee State Museum.
 Browse world-class paintings, sculptures and tapestries at Frist Center for the Visual Arts.
 Cannonsburgh Village, a reconstructed pioneer village from 1830s to the 1930s, can be found in Murfreesboro.
 Kids can learn about the Civil War through a comprehensive collection of Union and Confederate artifacts at the Lairdland Farm House and Civil War Museum.

 Discover the rich natural and musical history of Brownsville at the West Tennessee Delta Heritage Center and the Tina Turner Museum at Flagg Grove School which honors the Queen of Rock n’ Roll in the one-room schoolhouse she attended.
 Enjoy seeing more than 25 iconic cars made famous in movies and TV shows at Rusty’s TV & Movie Car Museum in Jackson.
 And with tickets only $5, it’s an affordable way to entertain the whole family.
 Discovery Park of America in Union City offers entertainment in an educational setting with 50 acres and 70,000 square feet of exhibits ranging from nature to technology to science, a Human Slide, Earthquake Simulator, The Observation Tower and more.
 The Pink Palace Museum in Memphis is one of the largest of its kind in the Southeast and has a replica of the first self-service grocery store, cultural and natural history exhibits, dioramas and audio-visual displays for a well-rounded, fun and educational experience.